Surface Mount Soldering-A Comprehensive Understanding of Soldering

 The oven method includes solder paste applied in all the pads (including paste and solder to hold the parts in place).
 All cushions are then arranged in an oven-like machine for heating (a hacked toaster oven).
 Once heated, the components are fitted onboard to complete the circuits.

-Even though it is a pretty and straightforward approach, I (personally) have never used this method in developing my projects because it is not effective in industrial uses.
+Even though it is a pretty straightforward approach, I (personally) have never used this method in developing my projects because it is not effective in industrial uses.
 But for the sake of curiosity, you might want to check it out here (https://www.youtube.com/watch?v=OXtqGlka2xI )

-4.2: When Using the Soldering Iron
+When Using the Soldering Iron

 The soldering iron is to us (PCB engineers) as spanners are to mechanics.
 It is the most popular approach to soldering, and it dictates more emphasis.
 Unlike the oven, the soldering iron has two slight variations in implementation that ensure excellent results.
 These are:

-1. First,One will only apply if the Printed Circuit Board (PCB) is created with a reflow solder finish (Where the board is already thinly layered with solder from the manufactures of Printed Circuit Board (PCB) on the pads.)
+1. First, One will only apply if the Printed Circuit Board (PCB) is created with a reflow solder finish (Where the board is already thinly layered with solder from the manufacturers of Printed Circuit Board (PCB) on the pads.)

-2. Secondly,You will always have a well-tinned tip for heat transfer s.
+2. Secondly, You will always have a well-tinned tip for heat transfer.
 The probability of mounting excess solder is, therefore, eliminated.

 A Solder iron is excellent when installing acceptable pitch parts devices like The TQFP (Thin Quad Flat Package).
 Sometimes, when your board lacks the extra solder, you can use the traditional soldering approaches.

-4.3: When Cleaning and Assembling Components in Surface Mount Soldering
+Cleaning and Assembling Components in Surface Mount Soldering

 Cleaning: Ensure the soldering iron tip is clean when assembling.
-Often wipe it on a wet cloth, then put a little solder at its end.
+Often, wipe it on a wet cloth, then put a little solder at its end.
 This act protects the information from being clogged with soldering and makes it easier to connect.
 When the soldering is ‘balling’ or not sticking at the tip, it indicates that the iron needs to be re-thinned and cleaned.

 Assembling is a critical stage in surface mount soldering.
-It only demands one inappropriately assembled item to mess a whole board.
+It only demands one inappropriately assembled item to mess up a whole board.

 Luckily, most of the mistakes often are caused by rushing when assembling.
 Too much hurrying can be avoided.
 You don’t need to run, Amigo.
 Good soldering demands ages of practice when constructing.
 Once you perfect the techniques, you will naturally improve the speed of aligning components.